 If you’re insolvent but lack the income needed to negotiate a fixed payment plan, then bankruptcy may be the last option you have to get relief from collection efforts.
 This option is sometimes forced on debtors who have large secured loans like home mortgages that can’t be addressed with a consumer proposal.
 Compare a Consumer Proposal vs Bankruptcy if you aren’t sure which is right for you.

 If you aren’t insolvent and have a stable income, then debt consolidation may be a better option.
 You’ll be able to combine several payments into a single monthly payment and even reduce your borrowing costs.
 The biggest advantage to debt consolidation is that you won’t damage your credit rating by forcing loan write-offs onto your creditors.

 Debt counselling programs can be another way to improve your financial situation before you become insolvent.
 These programs will analyze your financial status by considering your income and total debt.
 They’ll then advise you on how to get better control over your budget with suggestions about cutting costs and managing your existing debt.
 They can also negotiate with your creditors on your behalf to secure better repayment terms and handle creditor payments with a trust account.

 Why File a Consumer Proposal?

-A consumer proposal filing makes good sense if you have a large amount of unsecure debt and a stable monthly income.
-If you can still repay at least 25% of your total debt over a five-year period, it's likely that creditors will accept a consumer proposal to avoid losing the entire loan balance in a bankruptcy.
+It’s a formal, legal, government-sanctioned program that can help reduce the total amount of debt you have to repay.
+A consumer proposal filing makes good sense if you have a large amount of unsecured debt and a stable monthly income.
+If you can still repay at least 25% of your total debt over a five-year period, it’s likely that creditors will accept a consumer proposal to avoid losing the entire loan balance in a bankruptcy.
 The option is a better outcome for both you are your creditors when you qualify for a consumer proposal.